Trees and hedges

 Neighbours' trees and hedges

-If a neighbour’s tree is in such a condition that is a danger to your property, please contact your district council.
-They can serve a notice on the tree owner to make the tree safe within 21 days.
-If the owner does not take action, the district council may carry out work to make the tree safe and recover costs from the tree owner.
+If the owner does not take action, our teams or the relevant district council may carry out work to make the tree safe and recover costs from the tree owner.

 Blocking light